AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Searching.md

 Searching
 =====================
-Search in SDS provides a way to search text, phrases, fields, etc. across the Sequential Data Store.
+Search in SDS provides a way to search text, fields, etc. across the Sequential Data Store.
 This document covers the searching for SdsStreams, SdsTypes, and SdsStreamViews.

 Searching for Streams